A Power Outage During A Storm Brings Uncertainty and Worry about Family Safety

 Forty minutes later, Joanne called again.
 They couldn’t leave their neighborhood because of a downed tree and a police officer told them the road further ahead was flooded.
 With no other choice, they returned home and did the best they could.

 Evan and Kori’s power came back on shortly before nine the next morning after the storm had subsided.
 Their children’s power was back on too and the furnace working again.
 Evan mentioned to Kori that maybe they should buy a second generator for the kids so there wasn’t a worry.

 “Out in the pouring rain again with an electric generator.
 Don’t you think it’s a little dangerous?
 You’ll go out and spend a thousand dollars or more on a good generator to run everything and then just like you, he goes out in the pouring rain to connect it.
 I don’t want to hear how my son-in-law got electrocuted and I sure don’t want that to happen to you.”

 “No one’s getting electrocuted,” Evan countered.
-“It’s not dangerous if you pay attention.”
+“It’s not dangerous if you pay attention and follow the rules.”

 “For a little more money, we could have one of those backup generators.
 They work automatically.
 No one goes out in the rain or snow and you don’t have to pretend they are safe and dry under a table or worry that someone will steal it.”

-The cost of a standby generator for their home was more affordable than either grandparent expected and if his calculations were correct, one for their children would cost even less.
-A few more calls to find out about building codes and installation and his mind was made up.
-The next day, Evan and Kori ordered two standby generators from Norwall PowerSystems—one for them and one for their children—and the shipment was scheduled to leave the warehouse just two days later by truck.
+Even better, the cost of a standby generator for their home was more affordable than either grandparent expected, and if his calculations were correct, one for their children would cost even less.
+Evan made a few more calls to find out about building codes and installation.
+His mind was made up.
+The next day, Evan and Kori ordered two standby generators from Norwall PowerSystems—one for them and one for their children.
+Norwall scheduled the shipment to leave the warehouse just two days later by truck.

 It would be last time Kori worried about a power outage at home or at her daughter’s house.
 Evan never had to go outside during a storm to connect their generator again.